Aaron98990/ways-of-the-game/restarts.md

 I cover commonality among the laws and provide video links - I not re-writing the Laws here and exclude some things.
 I really encourage you to read directly from the Laws of the Game.
 Each restart Law is super short (less than one-page) and only takes about a minute to read.
 [Here's the link here](https://www.theifab.com/laws/latest/the-start-and-restart-of-play/) so it's easy to get started then follow along the restarts listed above with the associated law number.

 Please note that Penalties (penalty shoot-out), covered in Law 10.3, are not a restart.
-But they are very similar to the penalty kick (Law 15) so penalties are covered here.
+But they do build on top of the penalty kick (Law 15).

 Also, please note that the goalkeeper releasing the ball after control with the hand/arms is not a restart as the ball remains in play.
 Read more in the [goalkeepers section](/goalkeeper).